Enterprise Integration Patterns at SAP Cloud Integration: Content-Based Routing

 Here comes another Enterprise Integration Pattern as part of my blog series.
-This time, I show you how to model the Content-Based Router pattern on both SAP Process Orchestration and SAP Cloud Platform Integration.
-If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog.
-Also, check out the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Platform Integration that SAP has recently published on the SAP Help Portal.
+This time, I show you how to model the Content-Based Router pattern on both SAP Process Orchestration and SAP Cloud Integration.
+If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog.
+Also, check out the Integration Flow Design Guidelines for SAP Cloud Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Integration that SAP has recently published on the SAP Help Portal.

 The Content-Based Router pattern is used to route a message to the correct recipient based on its content.
 Note, that the message is routed to exactly one channel.